pritamnikam/PasswordlessAuthentication/README.md

 1. Resolver has started.
 2. Server has started.
 It creates a wallet with pair of ECC keys and registers the public-key to get a DID with resolver ('/api/did/register').
 3. Client has started.
 It creates a wallet with pair of ECC keys and registers public key to get a DID with resolver ('/api/did/register').
+4. Cleint requests a '/api/hello' along with auth token (if available).
+5. Server reads the HTTP request header and validate the auth token.
+If token is valid, send success response, otherwise error code 401, as unauthorized.
-4. Client sends '/api/login' request to Server to initiate authentication.
+6. Client sends '/api/login' request to Server to initiate authentication.
-5. Server sends a JSON with Signed Challenge, DID and Plain challenge to Client.
+7. Server sends a JSON with Signed Challenge, DID and plain-text challenge string to the Client.
-6. Client fetches the DID-Document corresponding to the Server's DID received in login challenge from DID-Resolver ('/api/did/fetch'), and verifies the signature based on the public-key.
+8. Client fetches the DID-Document corresponding to the Server's DID received in login challenge from DID-Resolver ('/api/did/fetch'), and verifies the signature based on the public-key proof.
-7. If signature matches, sends a '/api/verify' request along with JSON with Signed Challenge, DID and Plain-text challenge received from Server.
+9. If signature matches, sends a '/api/verify' request along with JSON with Signed Challenge, DID and plain-text challenge string received from the Server.
-8. Server fetches the DID-Document corresponding to the Client's DID received in login challenge from DID-Resolver ('/api/did/fetch'), and verifies the signature based on the public-key.
+10. Server fetches the DID-Document corresponding to the Client's DID received in login challenge from DID-Resolver ('/api/did/fetch'), and verifies the signature based on the public-key proof.
-9. If signature matches sends a JWT auth token, and Client gets authenticated to the system.
+11. If signature matches sends a JWT auth token, and Client gets authenticated to the system.